Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 It’s worth mentioning that you can also use the Theme.of(context) method to access the current theme from anywhere in the app.
 This allows you to change the theme dynamically at runtime.
 Overall, Theming in Flutter allows you to easily define the visual style of your app, and apply it consistently throughout the app.
 It’s an essential feature for creating polished and professional-looking apps.

-**Internationalization: This refers to how an app can support multiple languages and cultures.
+**Internationalization**: This refers to how an app can support multiple languages and cultures.
 In Flutter, you can use the intl package to handle translations and localization.

 ```
 // Example of internationalization